open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 for the Metric including: Total, Minimum, Maximum, Average and Count.

-Traces based on Azure Insights array of records from `AppRequests` & `AppDependencies` with the following fields.
+Traces based on Azure Application Insights array of records from `AppRequests` & `AppDependencies` with the following fields.

 | Azure       | Open Telemetry                                        |
 |-------------|-------------------------------------------------------|